 Why pay for Asana when you can pay less when using other project management tools.
 You can save many dollars with Asana alternatives and that will be worth paying for.

-So, whether you are a new user to Asana or a user who is done with all the hike in its price lately, you can give a 30-day FREE trial, with no per user fee and fixed price plans, and sign up for ProofHub today.
+So, whether you are a new user to Asana or a user who is done with all the hike in its price lately, you can give FREE trial, with no per user fee and fixed price plans, and sign up for ProofHub today.